Royal Cascais with Lisbon

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and your direct, scheduled TAP Portugal flight to Lisbon.
-On arrival we transfer to the Hotel Vila Galé Cascais (4T) and are greeted with a welcome drink.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Lisbon.
+On arrival we transfer to the Vila Galé Cascais Hotel (4T) and are greeted with a welcome drink.

 For over two millennia Lisbon has grown on the banks of the River Tagus, and honoured with the title of Portugal’s capital in 1255.
 Following disastrous earthquakes in the 18th century, Lisbon was rebuilt with wide boulevards majestic architecture, and a grand square, Praça do Comércio.
 Today there are distinct modern and ancient districts, combining great shopping areas with culture and sightseeing in the Old Town, built on the city’s terraced hillsides.
 We take a guided drive through the town, stopping to take photographs at famous landmarks such as the Monument to the Discoveries and Belém Tower, and visiting the decorative Jerónimos Monastery, an impressive symbol of Portugal’s power and wealth during the Age of Discovery.
 This afternoon is free for you to explore further, maybe while riding one of the city’s famous old wooden trams, before returning to our hotel.